gaellafond/time-tracker/README.md

 ## Update

-To update the app, delete the download `time-tracker.html` file and redownload it (see link in the installation section above).
+To update the app, first backup your time data.
+Then, delete the download `time-tracker.html` file and redownload it (see link in the installation section above).
 Deleting the `time-tracker.html` won't erase your data.
 The data is saved in the browser, not in the `HTML` file.